panpap/openDAMP/README.md

-# openDAMP
+# OpenDAMP

-Operations of openDAMP (open Digital Advertising Measurement Platform):
+Operations of OpenDAMP (open Digital Advertising Measurement Platform):

 1. Categorization of websites resources (Advertising, Analytics, Social, 3rd party content, Rest) by using external sources (for now I use Disconnect plugins blacklist I have also the one of Adblocker Plus and Ghostery) and a list of ours that I created after manual inspection.